Where To Donate Clothes Responsibly

 HOW TO DECLUTTER YOUR CLOTHES

-Unfortunately, you can’t just roll up your sleeves + jump right into organizing your closet without first identifying what things you want to keep + what things you want to get rid of.
-If your closet is overflowing or you’re feeling like now is the perfect time to tidy up, we recommend pulling everything out of your closet.
-Then, categorizing your clothes by activity (ie. work, lounging around the house, etc.) be selective about what you actually wear + only keep the things you have room for.
+Truthfully speaking, the precursor to organizing just about anything in your home is to first declutter.
+Unfortunately, you can’t jump right into organizing your closet without first identifying what things you want to keep + what things you want to get rid of.
+If your closet is overflowing or you’re feeling like now is the perfect time to tidy up, we recommend pulling nearly everything out of your closet.
+Then, categorizing your clothes by activity (i.e. be selective about what you actually wear + only keep the things you have room for.)

-If it’s tattered, torn or beyond typical wear + tear, unfortunately, it may be trash.
+But what do you do if nobody wants your clothes?
+If it’s beyond typical wear + tear, unfortunately it may be trash.
 But the good news is that you don’t have to jump to toss it into the landfill.
-In fact, there are a few great resources to check beforehand to support recycling textiles that are no longer wearable. (cue the confetti + pop the champagne) A lot of big named brands are recycling textiles which is a good thing + here’s 4 brands who recycle the right way.
+There are a few great resources to check beforehand to support recycling textiles that you can no longer wear.
+A lot of big named brands are recycling textiles which is a good thing + here’s 4 brands who recycle the right way.

 THE PROBLEM WITH “JUST DONATING”

-While we’re no stranger to these convenient dropoff locations + we won’t knock thrift stores for what they’re doing but simply put — the problem isn’t them — it’s us.
+While we’re no stranger to these dropoff locations + we won’t knock thrift stores for what they’re doing but simply put — the problem isn’t them — it’s us.

-If you haven’t already thumbed your way through it, there’s actually a fascinating book out called, Overdressed by Elizabeth Cline that talks all about this.
-And because she paints such an elegant eye-opening argument, I’ll leave it to her but essentially what she refers to as chepa fashion doesn’t withstand the first buyer — let alone someone buying second hand.
+And lord knows I love to shop so absolutely no judgement coming from over here but purchasing low quality clothes or “fast fashion” (I’ll save the names of where) only amplifies the problem.
+There’s actually a fascinating book out called, Overdressed by Elizabeth Cline that talks all about this.
+She paints such an elegant argument, I’ll leave it to her but essentially what she refers to as chepa fashion doesn’t withstand the first buyer — let alone someone buying second hand.

 So, what happens when we all bring everything we no longer want + drop it at the footsteps of these large thrift stores + say, “here you go?”